Himiks/Python/Crypto_project/README.md

 Python crypto project
 This is a cryptocurrency tracker web application built with Django as the backend and Bootstrap + Chart.js for the frontend.
 The application integrates data from various cryptocurrency APIs CoinGecko and performs machine learning analysis on the data using popular Python libraries such as Scikit-Learn, Pandas, and NumPy.
 Users can track cryptocurrency prices and receive notifications via a Telegram bot when significant price changes occur.

+You can watch how the website look like in project_images folder

 Features
 Cryptocurrency Tracking: Track up to 10 the most popular cryptocurrencies with real-time price updates from CoinGecko API.